shrprabh/HackWES-PDFChatGenius/README.md

-Here’s a comprehensive README for your HackWES-PDFChatGenius web application:

----

 # HackWES-PDFChatGenius

 Unlock the power of your PDFs with **HackWES-PDFChatGenius**!
 Developed during the HackWES hackathon, this innovative project revolutionizes how you interact with PDF documents.
 By simply uploading a PDF, users can engage in natural conversations with an AI assistant to extract information, ask questions, and gain deeper insights from their documents.